 Scheduling an Appointment

 - The Counseling Center continues to provide counseling appointments, Monday - Friday / 9 am - 5 pm, through a hybrid model of both in-person and distance counseling (teletherapy) services.

-- To schedule a teletherapy appointment, please reach out to us by phone at 412-397-5900 or via email at email@example.com.
+- To schedule an appointment, please reach out to us by phone at 412-397-5900 or via email at firstname.lastname@example.org.

 - A staff member will assist you with the necessary details and can answer any questions you may have about our services.

 What is Counseling?

 Mental health counseling is a process in which people learn to resolve problems and/or improve their well-being.
 Counselors structure sessions to help clients meet their identified emotional, social, occupational, school, and relational goals.
 Additionally, counselors provide assessment, give diagnoses, and make recommendations.

 - Hospitalization Information